honeynet/honeynet.org/content/blog/2023/09/23/glutton-1.0/index.md

 tags: ["honeypot", "glutton"]
 ---

+{{<figure src="/2023/09/23/glutton-1.0/images/glutton.webp" alt="Glutton" width="30%">}}

 I'd like to announce the 1.0 release of the server-side, low-interaction honeypot [Glutton](https://github.com/mushorg/glutton)!

 We build Glutton as a versatile honeypot, capable of receiving any network traffic by accepting connections on any port.
-Bein very easy to adapt and extend, Glutton is a fantastic tool to understand
+Being very easy to adapt and extend, Glutton is a fantastic tool to understand network threats.

 <!--more-->